hoodiehq/hoodie-account-client/README.md

   </tr>
 </table>

-Returns object with profile properties, or `undefined` if not signed in.
+Returns object with profile properties, falls back to empty object `{}`.
+Returns `undefined` if not signed in.

 Examples